 Stanford Crowd Research Collective.
 Daemo: A Self-Governed Crowdsourcing Marketplace.
-UIST 2015 Poster (to appear).
+UIST 2015 Poster.

 Geza Kovacs.
 FeedLearn: Using Facebook Feeds for Microlearning.
-CHI 2015 Works in Progress (to appear).
+CHI 2015 Works in Progress.

 Geza Kovacs.
 QuizCram: A Question-Driven Video Studying Interface.
-CHI 2015 Student Research Competition (to appear).
+CHI 2015 Student Research Competition.

 Joseph Jay Williams, Geza Kovacs, Caren Walker, Samuel G Maldonado, Tania Lombrozo.
 Learning Online via Prompts to Explain.
 CHI 2014 Works in Progress.
 ACM DL